2023 Best Value Legal Professions Master's Degree Schools in Texas

 Best Texas Schools for Affordable Quality for a Master's in Legal Professions

 You’ll join some of the best and brightest minds around you if you attend Texas A&M University - College Station.
 The school came in at #2 on this year’s Best Value Legal Professions Master’s Degree Schools in Texas list.
-Texas A&M College Station is a very large public school located in the midsize city of College Station.
+Texas A&M College Station is a very large public school located in the medium-sized city of College Station.

 Texas A&M College Station graduate students pay an average of $10,733 in in-state tuition and fees each year.